 Close-fitting buffer cables

 The serious apprehension in outdoor cabling is to protect the fiber from loss by water.
-This is proficient by use of solid barriers by way of water-absorbing powder adjacent the fiber, copper tubes, and water-repellent jelly.
+This is proficient by use of solid barriers by way of water-absorbing powder adjacent to the fiber, copper tubes, and water-repellent jelly.
 The cable can be reinforced to protect it from environmental threats.

 Material for Jacket and Fiber